shawntabrizi/substrate-collectables-workshop/steps/4/README.md

 ### Pallet Macro Entrypoint

-The entrypoint for all the FRAME macros is can be seen here:
+The entrypoint for all the FRAME macros can be seen here:

 ```rust
 #[frame::pallet(dev_mode)]